jbcoe/value_types/DRAFT.md

 ### `noexcept` and narrow contracts

-There is a guideline for C++ library design that member functions with narrow contracts (runtime-preconditions) should not be marked `noexcept`.
+C++ library design guidelines recommend that member functions with narrow contracts (runtime-preconditions) should not be marked `noexcept`.
 This is partially motivated by a non-vendor implementation of the C++ standard library that uses exceptions in a debug build to check for precondition violations by